tokox/cpp-json/README.md

   All built packages are uploaded as assets to the release.
 - Releases may be also available in *AUR* or *PPA* in the future. \
   *I'm not using them, so I don't know how and where to do it and I am not really interested in these.
 If you want to help, contact me.*
-- I am not planning on any Windows or MacOS support.
+- I am not planning on any Windows or MacOS support. \
+  *It should work, but ...*

 ## Documentation *(in progress)*

 - Documentation will be created using *Doxygen*.
 - It will be automatically generated and pushed to `gh-pages` branch on every commit.
 - `gh-pages` branch will be binded to Github Pages and available at [https://tokox.github.io/cpp-json/](https://tokox.github.io/cpp-json/).
+- Possible that it will be in repo wiki, but I don't know if it'll work.
 - Please wait a moment for the documentation to be available.

 ## Some useless license information